Te cunosc de undeva!

 Te cunosc de undeva! (translation: I know you from somewhere!) is the Romanian version of the talent show, Your Face Sounds Familiar.
 The first series premiered on 17 March 2012 on Antena 1.
-The show is hosted by Cosmin Seleși and Alina Pușcaș.
+The show is hosted by Pepe and Alina Pușcaș.

-Its panel of judges includes Andreea Bălan, Ozana Barabancea, Aurelian Temișan and Cristi Iacob.
+Its panel of judges includes Ozana Barabancea, Aurelian Temișan, Mihai Petre and Ilona Brezoianu.

 Format

 The show challenges celebrities to perform as different musical artists every week, which are chosen by its "Randomiser", and they are judged by a celebrity panel.
 Each celebrity performs a song-and-dance routine associated with a particular singer.
 The randomiser can choose an older or younger artist, one of the opposite sex (except during week one) or a deceased singer.

 Voting

 Contestants are awarded points from the judges (and each another) based on their singing and dancing.
 Each public vote triggers donations to eight charities.

 Judges award points (up to 12 each, for a possible grand total of 48) to the contestants, who have five points to give to a contestant of their choice.
 These bonus points are awarded after all the contestants have performed.
 The total score of each contestant is the sum of the judges' and contestants' votes and the televotes.
 The winning contestant at the end of the each show receives €1000 to donate to a charity of their choice, and a €15,000 grand prize is awarded to the series champion in the final week.